Myles Straw Player Props: Guardians vs. Yankees

 Myles Straw At The Plate

-- Straw has 11 hits this season and a team-best OBP of .488.
+- Among the qualified hitters in MLB, he ranks 19th in batting average, eighth in on-base percentage, and 115th in slugging.

-- Among the qualified hitters in MLB, his batting average ranks 32nd, his on-base percentage ranks 11th, and he is 117th in the league in slugging.
+- Straw is batting .353 during his last outings and is on a 10-game hitting streak.

-- Straw is batting .375 during his last outings and is on a nine-game hitting streak.
+- In 10 of 11 games this year (90.9%), Straw has reached base safely via hit, and that includes multiple hits twice.

-- In nine of 10 games this year (90.0%), Straw has reached base via hit, and that includes multiple hits twice.
+- In 11 games played this season, he has not hit a home run.

 - In three games this year, Straw has picked up an RBI, with more than one RBI once.